privcount/privcount/doc/TorControlAuthentication.markdown

 ### Hash the password and add it to the torrc

+(If you build Tor with libscrypt, this will use SCRYPT_SALSA208_SHA256, otherwise, it will use PKBDF2_SHA1.
+Prefer scrypt if at all possible.)

 ```
   echo -n "HashedControlPassword " >> torrc
   tor --hash-password `cat keys/control_password.txt` >> torrc